stevencombs/retrocombs.github.io/_posts/2020/2020-01-20-arduino-on-chromeos.md

 ## Enable USB devices in the VM

 USB device support is not activated by default.
-As mentioned, I assume you are on the Chrome OS beta channel with at least version 80.
+As mentioned, I assume you are on the Chrome OS beta channel with at least version 80 (see note below).
 We will enable a Chrome OS flag to give us access to unsupported USB devices in the VM:

-1. In the _Chrome address bar_, type the following:
+1. In the _Chrome Address Bar_, type the following:

     `chrome://flags`

-2. In the _Search flags_ area, type the following:
+2. In the _Search Flags_ area, type the following:

     `Crostini USB`

 3. Select the _Enabled_ option in the drop-down menu next to the _# Crostini Usb Allow Unsupported_ flag.
 4. Reboot the Chrome OS device.

+> As of Chrome OS v83, you no longer need to activate this flag.

 ## Connect the Arduino to the Chrome OS device